Frequently Asked Questions

 What is American Libraries Direct?

 AL Direct is a tightly curated electronic newsletter sent to personal members of the American Library Association.
 It is a supplement to American Libraries magazine that provides summaries and links to news, announcements, and other information of interest to library and information science professionals.
-As it is emailed twice a week, the newsletter is supplemented by other news from Monday through Friday on the American Libraries website’s widget, Latest Library Links.
+As it is emailed once a week, the newsletter is supplemented by other news from Monday through Friday on the American Libraries website’s widget, Latest Library Links.

 How often is it published?